egonw/cdkbook/atomtype.md

 However, another reason why the method can return X, is that the input passed is incorrect.
 In fact, this is one primary application of the CDK atom type perception: to identify errors in the input.
-An example erroneous input is the below, uncharged NH$_4$.
-If it is attempted to perceive an atom type for this nitrogen, then the `findMatchingAtomType` method will in fact return \code{X}, as intended:
+An example erroneous input is the below, uncharged NH<sub>4</sub>.
+If it is attempted to perceive an atom type for this nitrogen, then the `findMatchingAtomType` method will in fact return `X`, as intended:

 **Script** [code/UnchargedNitrogenPerception.groovy](code/UnchargedNitrogenPerception.code.md)
 ```groovy